cheat-sheets/cryptoeconomics-cheat-sheet/README.md

 ### Concepts

-**Economic resource** - a resource, possession of which gives agents the right to collectively perform state transitions in the cryptoeconomic system.
+**Cryptoeconomic resource** - a resource, possession of which gives agents the right to collectively perform state transitions in the cryptoeconomic system.
 E.g. hashing power, stake, tokens.

-**Economic set** - all agents possessing the economic resource.
+**Cryptoeconomic set** - all agents possessing the cryptoeconomic resource.

 **Cryptoeconomic Security Margin** - a fraction of cryptoeconomic resource X such that you can prove "either a given guarantee G is satisfied or those at fault for violating G are poorer than they otherwise would have been by at least X